 Several people have asked why the Russia-Ukraine war is happening.
 Here is some background context and history.
-This post was updated in summer 2022.

 Russia-Ukraine war: what is happening now?

 On 24 February 2022 President Putin launched the biggest war in Europe since 1945.
 He threw hundreds of thousands of troops and thousands of tanks and aircraft into battle in a neocolonialist war against a peaceful neighbour.
 His goal was to re-draw the borders of Europe in the 21stcentury – a clear breach of international law.